JShand18/Spotify-Playlist-Feature-Visualization/README.md

 # Spotify Playlist Feature Visualization
-[WIP] Let's try this one more time
+[WIP] Let's try this one more time, more playlists, more fun

 ## Problem
 My last attempt: [spotify-api-pipeline](https://github.com/JShand18/spotify-api-pipeline) proved troublesome when it came to using Lambda and Cloudwatch to facilitate the orchastration on the pipeline.